Best–worst scaling: Case 1 (the "object case")

 Case 1 presents items that may be attitudinal statements, policy goals, marketing slogans or any type of item that has no attribute and level structure.
 It is primarily used to avoid scale biases known to affect rating (Likert) scale data.
 It is particularly useful when eliciting the degree of importance or agreement that respondents ascribe from a set of statements and when the researcher wishes to ensure that the items compete with each other (so that respondents cannot easily rate multiple items as being of the same importance).

 Case 2 (the "profile case")

-Case 2 has predominated in health and the items are the attribute levels describing a single profile of the type familiar to choice modellers.
+Case 2 has predominated in health, and the items are the attribute levels describing a single profile of the type familiar to choice modelers.
 Instead of making choices between profiles, the respondent must make best and worst (most and least) choices within a profile.
 Thus, for the example of a mobile (cell) phone, the choices would be the most acceptable and least acceptable features of a given phone.
 Case 2 has proved to be powerful in eliciting preferences among vulnerable groups, such as the elderly, older carers, and children, who find conventional multi-profile discrete choice experiments difficult.
 Indeed, the first comparison of Case 2 with a DCE in a single model found that whilst the vast majority of (older) respondents provided usable data from the BWS task, only around one half do so for the DCE.